02. Masterclass

 Can I pursue both sketching and photography in one session?

-What advanced technical skills are covered in the photography module?
+What advanced technical skills are covered?

-Is Reactive Photography really bad?
+Is Reactive Photography really that bad?
+Is it viable?

-No. But most people do it wrong.
+No, but most people do it wrong.
 My methods will actually help you be a better reactive photographer.

 There is a fundamental difference between a Reactive Scramble (hoping for luck) and an Informed Reaction (applying tradecraft at high speed).
 When people criticize reactive photography, they are usually criticizing the "Spray and Pray" method—shooting frantically and hoping a story accidentally appears.
 My approach isn’t about abandoning the "decisive moment."
 It’s about building the internal discipline to capture it with absolute certainty.
 Even Cartier-Bresson planned many of his shots and set the “stage” first.
 He found a stairwell and waited for a cyclist, framed for a puddle and waited for someone to jump it, etc.